 The good news story focused on a dog named Rumble who had been shot during a home break in.
 The owner had spent $3,500 on treatment but an expensive operation was necessary.
 The Vancouver based veterinary hospital agreed to donate its services, and Peak capitalized on this from a media relations perspective.
 Peak worked to distance its client from a former employee who had been charged with a criminal act involving an animal; it also found a good-news story to promote just after the crisis had passed.

 - Led to more than $25,000 worth of public donations following the media coverage.
 This money was used to create a fund for other animals in need of care that would otherwise be euthanized

 - Created the highest website traffic to the veterinary hospital in 2012 during the week of Rumble’s surgery

-- Led to one concerned citizen knitting a dog jumper and then driving hundreds of kilometers to deliver it to Rumble at the veterinary hospital
+- Led to one concerned citizen knitting a dog sweater and then driving hundreds of kilometers to deliver it to Rumble at the veterinary hospital

 We also received an ‘Honourable Mention’ for the ‘Best Fitness/Health Campaign’ for our work with Canadian Diabetes Association.

 This is a great start to Peak’s second decade in business!

 Tags: agency, awards, crisis management, Public relations, Ragan, recognition

 Peak has been announced as finalists in the 2013 Ragan PR Daily Awards.
 Ragan’s awards are regarded as some of the most prestigious in the PR and communications industry worldwide.
 They recognize excellence in employee communications, corporate, nonprofit and agency PR and marketing, social media and digital PR, executive communications, health care PR and marketing.

 The Ragan PR Daily Awards have received notable recognition throughout the industry and attracted respected PR firms from around the globe.
 The team at Ragan has stated they are “blown away” by the number of exceptional entries put forward.